People

 Hailey Miranda

-Hailey (she/her) is a second-year student at UCLA.
-She is currently a Pre-Human Biology and Society major who hopes to pursue a minor in Biomedical Research.
+Hailey (she/her) is a third-year Human Biology and Society Major at UCLA.
 Her favorite forms of art are music and vinyasa yoga, and she is excited to explore her passions at the NEA Research Lab at UCLA.
-Hailey's future goals include attending graduate school and becoming a healthcare professional who views treatment from a holistic perspective.
-More specifically, she intends to study the intersection of endocrinology and the arts in order to rewrite the healthcare narrative from a standpoint overlooked by medicine.
+Hailey's future goals include attending medical school and becoming a healthcare professional who views treatment from a holistic perspective.
+More specifically, she intends to study the intersection of endocrinology and the arts in order to rewrite the healthcare narrative from the mind-body standpoint overlooked by medicine.
 Until then, her current goal is to conquer the very tiresome, uphill walk back to her dorm after a long day of classes.

 Emiliano Jasis

-Emiliano Jasis (she/they/he) is a second-year student at UCLA majoring in Psychobiology and pursuing a minor in Anthropology.
-Her favorite forms of art include music and street art, as these mediums provide outlets for self-expression and social commentary.
-An LA native, Emiliano grew up observing the importance of personal art for individual and communal well-being.
-They are most interested in exploring the intersection between artful expression and neuroscience as a means of promoting wellness for all.
-In the future, Emiliano hopes to attend graduate school to continue his research in mental and physical health.
+Emiliano Jasis (she/they/he) is a third-year student at UCLA majoring in Psychobiology and pursuing a minor in Anthropology.
+Her favorite forms of art include music, street art, and interpretive dance, as these mediums provide outlets for self-expression, social commentary, and emotional processing.
+A Los Angeles native, Emiliano grew up observing the importance of personal art for individual and communal well-being.
+At the NEA Research Lab, they are most interested in the intersection between artful expression and neuroscience as a means of promoting wellness for all; particularly, they explore how art can holistically benefit neurodivergent individuals.
+In the future, Emiliano hopes to attend graduate school to continue their research in neuroscience.

 Katie MacDonald